Find a conservator

 The Interview

-The Accreditation Director will set up a Board of Examiners (BoE) consisting of a minimum of four members.
-One CAPC member acts as the Chair of the Board, and another as Recording Secretary.
-The other examiners are members who are accredited in the same specialty as the applicant, or non-member specialists based on the specialization sought and the language of the interview.
+The Accreditation Director will work with the candidate to form a Board of Examiners (BoE) with a minimum of four members.
+One CAPC member will act as the Chair of the Board, and another as Recording Secretary.
+The other examiners are members with expertise in the same specialty as the applicant, or non-member specialists, based on the specialization sought and the language of the interview.
 The steps leading to the interview are:

-- Applicant reviews and approves the proposed BoE.
-The applicant may veto members without having to provide a reason.
+1. The applicant reviews and approves proposed BoE members.
+The applicant may confidentially veto members without having to provide justification.

-- The BoE signs a confidentiality agreement, learns the identity of the candidate and receives the application materials.
+2. The BoE signs a confidentiality agreement, learns the identity of the candidate and receives their application materials.

-- The BoE examines the application to prepare the interview and requests clarification and/or additional documentation as needed.
+3. The BoE examines the application to prepare the interview and requests clarification and/or additional documentation as needed

-- The Accreditation Director schedules the interview at a time mutually convenient to all.
-Interviews may be in person or via video conferencing software and are recorded.
+4. The interview is scheduled and carried out.
+Interviews may be in person or via video conferencing and are recorded

 The examination is directed at establishing the applicant's professional competence and ability to take responsibility for the initiation and execution of conservation projects.
 It is designed to assess the applicant's knowledge, abilities, and ethical principles.
 It has three main sections with questions asked to establish competency in each: